Eurovision 2022: How many countries will participate in Italy?

 - Kazakhstan

-The 2022 Eurovision Song Contest is scheduled to be held next May in Italy.
+The 2022 Eurovision Song Contest is scheduled to be held at the Pala Alpitour in Turin on 10, 12 and 14 May in Italy.

-The official list of the 2022 Eurovision Song Contest participating countries is expected to be released by the EBU by the end of the year.
+The official list of the 2022 Eurovision Song Contest participating countries was released by the EBU on 20 October 2021.

 Source: ESCToday